Monica Tadros: Career

-During her career, Tadros has been appointed member of the board of directors of the American Academy of Otolaryngology and several times at the American Association of Occupational Health Nurses (AAO-HNS), chair of young physicians section (2010-1013), residents & fellows section (2004), and a member at large (2003).
-She was a founding member and member of the board of directors of the New York Head & Neck Institute (NYHNI) in 2010.
+During her career, Tadros has been appointed member of the board of directors of the American Academy of Otolaryngology and several times at the American Association of Occupational Health Nurses (AAO-HNS), chair of young physicians section (2010-2013), Residents & Fellows Section (2004), and a Member at Large (2003).
+She was a founding member and member of the Board of Directors of the New York Head & Neck Institute (NYHNI) in 2010.

 Publications

-The following is a list of Trados's notable publications:
+The following is a list of Tadros's notable publications: